guguji666666/GJS-MDC-Tips/Customize endpoint protection recoomendation/readme.md

 ![image](https://user-images.githubusercontent.com/96930989/219844642-a392c40f-95f5-45bd-a120-2b2170f47a03.png)

 For test purpose, we install [Huorong Internet security](https://www.huorong.cn/) on the client machine running win10.
-After installtion, we run the command again:
+After installtion, we run the command again to get the `product name` and the `process name`
 ![image](https://user-images.githubusercontent.com/96930989/219844742-3a785232-3c52-4245-aae0-8732089e7c51.png)